nandangarg65/RacingCar-GLUT/README.md

 -exit() – Terminates the program.

 ### 🧠 User-Defined Functions
--display() – Clears the screen and displays either the welcome screen or the main game screen.
+- display() – Clears the screen and displays either the welcome screen or the main game screen.
 -spe_key() – Handles arrow key inputs for controlling the player’s car and speed.
 -processKeys() – Handles standard key inputs like Space and Esc.
 -timer() – Controls frame updates and animation timing using a timer callback.